Jonathan Parker (politician)

 Jonathan Parker is an American politician.
 He is a former Idaho Republican Party Chairman and Executive Director.

 Early life and education

 Parker grew up in Spokane, Washington.
 He attended Joel E Ferris High School.
 Parker graduated from the University of Idaho with a degree in political science.
 He then pursued a master's degree in Pastoral Ministries at Rhema Bible College in Tulsa, Oklahoma.

 Career and personal life

 Parker was with the Idaho Water Users Association in the early 2000s.
 He served as Congressman Bill Sali District Director in 2007.

 Parker was with the Boise office of the Holland and Hart law firm from July 2012 to 2018, Parker served as the Idaho director of government affairs for firm.

+On December 19, 2019, an Ada County judge sentenced former Idaho Republican Party Chairman Jonathan Parker to 14 days in jail, 5 years of probation and 100 hours of community service after he pleaded guilty to stalking his estranged wife and unlawfully entering the home of a female colleague.
+He was arrested again in 2021 for using methamphetamine, a violation of his probation.

 Political career

 Parker served as campaign manager for Joe Stegner’s successful reelection campaign for the Idaho State Senate and in Norm Semanko's campaign for Idaho's 1st congressional district election, 2006.

 Parker served as campaign strategist to Bill Sali re election campaign.